Ruidoso, New Mexico: History

 The Wingfield family operated a dairy and early post office.
 By 1914, cabins were being built in Upper Canyon.
 At Cedar Creek in 1935, a ski area opened on a sloping meadow.

+On July 16, 1945, the Trinity (test) could be felt by local people like an explosion.

 By 1947, a race track was opened at Hollywood Park.
 Visitors played golf in the Gateway area.
 Finally, in 1963 the Mescalero Apaches purchased the ski area now known as Ski Apache.

+21st century

 In December 2006, seven percent of eligible voters approved a $12.6 million bond issue to finance the expansion and modernization of the local wastewater treatment plant which was built in 1982.
 In 2011, construction was completed on a $36 million wastewater treatment plant.
 This state-of-the-art facility utilizes membrane technology to achieve discharge standards within regulatory guidelines.
 The plant was designed to accommodate future growth.
 The average daily volume is 1.6 million gallons.
 The plant can currently process up to 2.7 million gallons per day.

-The town and the river were hit by devastating flash flooding from late at night on July 26, 2008, through July 27, 2008.
+Late at night on July 26, 2008, through July 27, 2008, the town and the river were hit by devastating flash flooding.
 The remnant circulation of Hurricane Dolly passed over the area and brought as much as 9 in of rainfall.
 Hundreds of tourists, campers and residents were evacuated and the storm caused damage at the Ruidoso Downs Race Track.
 One person was killed in the flooding, approximately 900 persons required rescue, approximately 500 structures were damaged, and initial damage estimates for Ruidoso were in the range of $15– 20 million.

-In March 2016 the village of Ruidoso entered into a Sister City relationship with Puerto Peñasco, Sonora, Mexico.
+In March 2016, the village of Ruidoso entered into a Sister City relationship with Puerto Peñasco, Sonora, Mexico.

-In April 2022, large parts of Ruidoso were threatened by the McBride Fire; over 200 structures were destroyed and 2 people were killed by the blaze, fueled by intense dryness and strong winds.
+In April 2022, large parts of Ruidoso were threatened by the McBride Fire; over 200 structures were destroyed and two people were killed by the blaze, fueled by intense dryness and strong winds.

+The Christmas Classic (2023), with Malin Akerman and Ryan Hansen, was filmed at Ski Apache, Alto, and Rio Ruidoso.